 The hub, grill, sink, or the food preparation area can be installed in an island unit.
 If the kitchen is large enough, a 100cm wide island can have all these making them versatile mid-way point in the kitchen.
 Island units can come as moveable (on rollers) or built to be fixed in one position.

 Yes and no.

-Yes, because kitchen shapes, volumes, and sizes come in so many forms and no, because a kitchen’s size can be a limiting factor.
+Yes, because kitchen shapes, volumes, and sizes come in so many forms and no because a kitchen’s size can be a limiting factor.
 However, almost all kitchen layouts are derived from one of these basic designs.
-As long as each layout is designed to create an efficient work triangle, with the exception of in-line kitchen designs, the path between the three primary workstations in a kitchen - food preparation, cooking, and washing, your kitchen design will work efficiently and functionally while maintaining a striking and appealing look.
+As long as each layout is designed to create an efficient work triangle, except for in-line kitchen designs, the path between the three primary workstations in a kitchen - food preparation, cooking, and washing, your kitchen design will work efficiently and functionally while maintaining a striking and appealing look.